gshipley/enterprise_training/AdminTraining.md

 	};
 	EOF

-And finally, set the permissions for the new configuration file that we just created.
+And finally, set the permissions for the new configuration file that we just created:

 	# chown -v root:named /etc/named.conf
 	# restorecon /etc/named.conf

 ##**Configure host name resolution to use new bind server**

-We need to update our resolve.conf file to use our local *named* service that we just installed and configured.
-Open up your */etc/resolv.conf* file and add the following entry:
+We need to update our resolv.conf file to use our local *named* service that we just installed and configured.
+Open up your */etc/resolv.conf* file and add the following entry **as the first nameserver entry in the file**:

 	nameserver 127.0.0.1

-We also need to make sure that *named* starts on boot and the firewall is configured to pass through dns traffic.
+We also need to make sure that *named* starts on boot and that the firewall is configured to pass through DNS traffic:

 	# lokkit --service=dns
 	# chkconfig named on